reef-technologies/django-subscriptions-rt/README.md

 Recurring subscriptions are those that live for a limited period of time and require recharging when approaching its end.

 `Plan.charge_period` defines how often subscription charges will happen.
-It expects either `INFINITY` or [a `relativedelta` object](https://dateutil.readthedocs.io/en/stable/relativedelta.html), so you can specify complex time periods easily - for example, if starting a subscription on _Nov 30st_ with `charge_period=relativedelta(months=1)`, next charge dates will be _Dec 30st_, _Jan 30st_ etc, so real charge period will be not exactly 30 days - [see an example in tests](tests/unit/internal/test_subscription.py#ref:charge-period-relativedelta).
+It expects either `INFINITY` or [a `relativedelta` object](https://dateutil.readthedocs.io/en/stable/relativedelta.html), so you can specify complex time periods easily - for example, if starting a subscription on _Nov 30st_ with `charge_period=relativedelta(months=1)`, next charge dates will be _Dec 30st_, _Jan 30st_ etc, so real charge period will be not exactly 30 days.

 ```mermaid
 gantt